sgcodehack/YQuantum/README.md

 All components are compatible with current Qiskit simulators and IBM Q devices.
 The circuit scales efficiently with input size and uses no exotic gates beyond the NISQ standard.

----

-## 🧪 Why This Matters

-This work presents a **proof-of-concept** for how quantum primitives can build secure hash functions from first principles, instead of relying on post-quantum adaptations.
-By embedding input sensitivity, interference, and collapse directly into the circuit, we simulate cryptographic hardness using native quantum effects — **irreversibility, superposition, and entanglement**.